ctb116/ProjectFi-AngularSite/README.md

-Specs:

 Goal:
-Friday - finish a functional nav bar
+Friday 10/23/18 - finish navbar, particularly hide/show of promotional message based on scroll location (done)

-Components In Progress:
+## Components In Progress:
-## main-banner: text does not stay in relative position to image when screen resize
+###### 1) main-banner: text does not stay in relative position to image when screen resize

-## top-navbar: scroll position alters the class value but transition is jarring
+###### 2) top-navbar: scroll position alters the class value but the transition is too jarring. (maybe try Angular animations?)

+Components - Homepage:

-NavBar Component Specs:
+_NavBar Component Specs:</br>
-- navbar changes based on screen size on desktop view it goes (logo, Plan, Phones, Coverage, FAQ, FI FIT QUIZ, Sign in, Get Fi)
+- navbar changes based on screen size: </br>
+    navbar on desktop view looks like (logo, [Plan, Phones, Coverage, FAQ, Fi FIT QUIZ]links, [Sign in, Get Fi]buttons) </br>
-- if navbar is less than desktop size the above (expect for logo and the buttons go away) a menu icon appears on the left side of the fi_logo clicking on that icon brings up remove menu items along with the buttons
+    if navbar is less than desktop size the above (expect logo and Get Fi button) is removed </br>
+    a menu icon appears on the left side of the logo in tablet and mobile view </br>
+    clicking that menu icon opens a side menu containing removed items mentioned above While in the side menu, the main window is locked and dimmed.
+Scrolling is only allowed in the side menu while it's opened.
-- navbar is locked at the top of the screen when scrolling
+- navbar is fixed at the top of the screen when scrolling down </br>
-- blue promotion bar is not locked but is aboe the navbar
-- if menu icon is clicked user can only scroll in that menu, the main view is greyout and locked

-Components - Homepage -
- - top nav bar that always stays (keep in main index)
- - small blue bar with latest deals (in main index) goes away after scroll down
+  if user is at top of page, the navbar is offset and blue promotional banner appears</br>_

+At-a-glance Component Specs:
  - top big image on every page (expect FAQ)
  -- has auto filtering through images with additional arrow click